 In order to ensure tangible impact on the ground, the project's activity plans for the three pilot regions focus on codevelopment with groundwater users of suitable interventions in support of sustainable use and vulnerability reduction.
 Resource conservation as well as supply augmentation will both be considered and evaluated on their merits.
 Pilot trials of demand management that can be built upon have started in pilot area 1.
-Opportunities to use wet season rainfall surpluses to resupply groundwater buffers to overcome dry season droughts will be identified in other words, enhancing groundwater recharge through MAR.
+Opportunities to use wet season rainfall surpluses to resupply groundwater buffers to overcome dry season droughts will be identified in other words, enhancing groundwater recharge through Managed Aquifer Recharge (MAR).
 A range of technical and social options are available for stimulating groundwater recharge.
 A staged, risk-based approach will be followed.
 Project team members have extensive experience in MAR in the region and globally.
 IWMI, working with national and international partners, have commenced a farmer-driven MAR pilot trial in the Central Highlands of Vietnam.
-This activity could potentially be linked to the pilot areas given that proof of concept has been developed and the government has given firm endorsement of the approach 19.
+This could potentially be linked to the pilot areas.
 A managed recharge strategy strongly implies a shift to co-management of surface water and groundwater.
 These interactions are well understood in the scientific domain, but they remain almost entirely separate from the day-to-day worlds of policy and water management authorities in the countries concerned.